 "I saw them out of the corner of my eye, Now I look straight at them and I can't even see the bloody mountain!"

 My additional problem is that because of an accident many years ago my right cornea is badly scarred meaning that for the past forty years I have relied on my left eye for vision.
 However, as the dry type in my left eye has no treatment available as yet (although there are some interesting developments but cures are years away), they decided to treat my right eye with injections which cause the rogue blood vessels which disrupt the macula to reduce.
 These injections are given straight into the eyeball which is not a lot of fun but is mercifully quick and it beats the alternative of losing sight.
 Discomfort level about on a par with having a small filling at the dentist, but it's over a lot more quickly.
 Their reasoning is that if they can save the right retina with injections, if my left eye deteriorates too much, a corneal transplant might be possible so I can use my right eye again.
-I have now had fifteen injections, the interval is varied depending on the state of the retina.
+I have now had twenty injections, the interval is varied depending on the state of the retina.
 I have been taking a supplement designed to protect the retinas to try to halt the decline of my left eye.
 This is made to what is called an AREDS2 (Age Related Eye Disease Study 2) formula, the main ingredients being lutein along with zeaxanthin.
 The consultants at the eye hospital are happy with this, and the loss in the left eye seems to have plateaued, for the time being anyway.
 Fingers crossed.
 I am still able to drive although I am aware my vision is not what it used to be.
 So I am careful.
 Dusk is the worst time I find, especially when people in grey cars drive on a grey evening along a grey road and decide it's not time to put any lights on yet.

 So why did I start this by discussing face blindness from twenty years ago and reading my speedometer from about ten years ago?
 Because I now realize that these were the very earliest signs of macular degeneration starting.